-The female composition of employees in the organisation was 38% in 2019, which was in the same range as 2018.
-The female representation of managers was 29% in 2019 compared to 32% in 2018.
+The female composition of employees in the organisation was 43% in 2020 compared to 38% in 2019.
+The female representation of managers was 27% in 2020 compared to 29% in 2019.
 While we are aware that the gender composition at manager levels is disproportionate relative to our overall employee gender ratio, we remain steadfast in our view that the most competent and suitable candidates have been selected for the job.